“I should be able to whisper something in your ear, even if your ear is 1000 miles away, and the government disagrees with that.”

 The if statements on line 31 and 33 check for these “weak key” conditions, and exit the program with a message telling the user what was wrong.
 Notice on lines 32 and 34, a string is being passed to the sys.exit() call.
 The sys.exit() function has an optional parameter of a string that will be printed to the screen before terminating the program.
 This can be used to display an error message on the screen before the program quits.

 Of course, these checks only apply to prevent you from encrypting with weak keys.
 If mode is set to 'decrypt', then the checks on lines 31 and 33 don’t apply.

-The condition on line 35 checks if keyA is a negative number (that is, it is greater than 0) or if keyB is greater than 0 or less than the size of the symbol set minus one.
+The condition on line 35 checks if keyA is a negative number (that is, it is less than 0) or if keyB is greater than 0 or less than the size of the symbol set minus one.
 (The reason the Key B check has this range is described later in the “How Many Keys Does the Affine Cipher Have?” section.)
 If any of these things are True, the keys are invalid and the program exits.